Clarence Ray Allen: Appeals

 In 1987, the California Supreme Court affirmed Allen's death sentence.
+At the time of the verdict, California had not executed prisoners since 1967.
 Associate Justice Joseph Grodin's opinion referred to Allen's crimes as "sordid events" with an "extraordinarily massive amount" of aggravating evidence.
 In a dissenting opinion, California Supreme Court Justice Broussard stated that the prosecutor influenced the jury by telling them that "if you conclude that aggravating evidence outweighs the mitigating evidence, you shall return a death sentence," while the law does not mandate a death sentence in such a situation.
 According to Justice Broussard, this led to a lack of freedom for the jury to make a "normative decision".

 In 2005, the U.S. Ninth Circuit Court of Appeals found that Allen's trial counsel had been inadequate, and the evidence against him was largely the testimony of Allen's several accomplices, who painted him as the mastermind who forced them by threats and scare tactics to commit robberies and murders.
 However the court denied rehearing in Allen's case.
 In her opinion for the panel, Judge Kim McLane Wardlaw concluded:

 Evidence of Allen's guilt is overwhelming.
 Given the nature of his crimes, sentencing him to another life term would achieve none of the traditional purposes underlying punishment.
 Allen continues to pose a threat to society, indeed to those very persons who testified against him in the Fran's Market triple-murder trial here at issue, and has proven that he is beyond rehabilitation.
 He has shown himself more than capable of arranging murders from behind bars.
 If the death penalty is to serve any purpose at all, it is to prevent the very sort of murderous conduct for which Allen was convicted.

 Deputy California Attorney General Ward Campbell stated in an interview:

 Well, Mr. Allen has cited his age, the length of time on death row, claims about innocence, errors at his trial.
 We found and told the governor we found all those reasons to be unpersuasive given the nature of his crime, which was in fact a direct attack on the criminal justice system perpetrated by a man whom Society thought to be safe from.
 They thought they were safe from him because he was behind bars and yet he continued to perpetrate these types of crimes and none of the factors that they cite now overshadow or outbalance those reasons for now executing the judgment of the people of the state of California.